Protesters to Minneapolis officers after Houston man dies: 'He begged you for his life'

-The man who died, George Floyd, is from Houston and went to Jack Yates High School, where he played football, according to friends and former classmates.
+The man who died, George Floyd, grew up in Houston and went to Jack Yates High School, where he played football.
+ABC13 found video in the archives of Floyd scoring a touchdown in 1992.

 The death Monday night after a struggle with officers was under investigation by the FBI and state law enforcement authorities.